Vontei/notes/week06/06_lectures/js-ajax-apis/README.md

 1. Finally, add/commit to your local git repo, and then push your changes to Github.

 ## Introduction to APIs

+An [API](https://en.wikipedia.org/wiki/Application_programming_interface) is an Application Programming Interface.
+It provides a means for external, third parties to write code that interacts with the API provider.
+A [web service](https://en.wikipedia.org/wiki/Web_API) (or web API) is a type of API that generally operates over HTTP, allowing web developers to access third party data for use on their own websites.
+For example, you could utilize real estate data from the API provided by the New York Tomes to generate charts and graphs for your local real estate market.

+Let's look at an example...

+### IMDB

 ## Utilizing API Data